Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Empirical Analysis

-We consider two practical scenarios: (1), we make portfolio decisions based on all industrial manufacturing sectors, with details provided in the upper panel of Table \ref{Empirical Talbe Manufacturing}.
-In this scenario, we show the performance of portfolios in each sector and the overall performance across all sectors.
-(2), we focus on just one sector and evaluate the potential performance enhancement by using information from other related sectors.
-Specifically, we incorporate sectors that are highly correlated with the sector of interest.
-For simplicity, we measure the correlation between sectors using the linear correlation of the excess returns from their equal-weighted portfolios at the initial portfolio construction.
-We set the threshold for high correlation at 0.85.
-In this setup, we focus solely on the portfolio performance within the target sector and investigate the presence of positive transfer,\footnote{We say that positive transfer exists for a target task if the out-of-sample performance based on equation \eqref{PCA loss Multi} improves upon that of training the target task alone.} a key aspect also emphasized in multi-task learning research \citep{wu2020understanding}.
-In both scenarios, we set the sample size to 100 and rebalance portfolios monthly (every 21 days).
-The out-of-sample period spans from 01/2013 to 12/2022, covering a total of 10 years, including the COVID-19 outbreak.
+In practice, investors may also be interested in portfolio allocation within a specific sector.
+Therefore, we next focus on one sector and evaluate the potential performance enhancement from incorporating information from other related sectors.
+Specifically, we conduct multi-task learning for a sector of interest by selecting and incorporating other sectors that are quite highly correlated with it, so that the homogeneous information can help improve portfolio performance for the sector of interest.
+For simplicity, we measure the correlation between sectors using the linear correlation of the excess returns from their equal weighting portfolios at the initial decision point.
+The threshold for high correlation is set to 0.95.
+In the supplementary material, we also report the results using the distance between the projection matrices spanned by the common factors of two sectors to characterize homogeneous information, which leads to similar results.
+As the 10 classification provides too few groups for this analysis, we further adopt the Fama-French 30 industry classification and group the stocks in the Russell 3000 index into 30 sectors.\footnote{The sectors with fewer than 20 stocks at the first portfolio construction are removed to ensure that each sector contains enough stocks throughout the rolling window procedure.
+As such, we finally obtain 25 sectors.
+The sectors of \textit{Beer}, \textit{Smoke}, \textit{Textiles}, \textit{Carry}, and \textit{Coal} are excluded.} In this new scenario, we focus on the portfolio performance within the target sector and investigate the effect of positive transfer,\footnote{We say that positive transfer exists for a target task if the out-of-sample performance based on equation \eqref{PCA loss Multi} improves upon that of training the target task alone.} a key aspect also emphasized in multi-task learning research \citep{wu2020understanding}.